Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 It’s a safer alternative than chemical-based cleaners.

-(Rocky Mountain Oils are my favorite!)
+(Rocky Mountain Oils are the best!)

 image of gift idea for homemakers: multipurpose cleaner on a kitchen countertop with a woman scrubbing the countertops with a dishcloth.